 Patient drives miles to get medications “i was shot ran over by a car and I’m not a Junkie”

 Pharmacist Ricardo Fertil states, ” this is a way of stereotyping black owned businesses whom are health professionals.”

-While, Pharmacist Norman J Clement points out they are using google maps to illegally track our patients and harassing our wholesalers.
-All 3 Pharmacist are graduates of Florida A&M University College of Pharmacy.
+While Pharmacist Norman J Clement points out they are using google maps to illegally track our patients and harassing our wholesalers.
+All 3 Pharmacists are graduates of Florida A&M University College of Pharmacy.

 Jack Folson RPh., a Pharmacist expert an activist who has testified in Michigan Courts on behalf of several Black Pharmacy owners states, “This comes down to practicing Pharmacy while Black.
-In the past years alone at least 7 black owned pharmacies we know of have been attack in similar manner by the DEA, there are likely more.
-Black owned Pharmacies are less than 1% of all pharmacies in American but seem to be disproportionately targeted by the DEA.”
+In the past years alone at least 7 black-owned pharmacies we know of have been an attack in a similar manner by the DEA, there are likely more.
+Black-owned Pharmacies are less than 1% of all pharmacies in American but seem to be disproportionately targeted by the DEA.”

 DEA’s RED FLAGS OF OLD JIM CROW

 Red Flags – Distance

 Due to the DEA’s aggressive policing of community pharmacies, most are reluctant to fill legitimate narcotic analgesic prescriptions for non-acute pain patients.
 Some patients are known to spend days on end looking for a pharmacy to fill their prescriptions to no avail.
 This has caused massive concern in the medical community.